Water management

 Water management becoming increasingly important in agriculture

-In current agriculture, water management is receiving more and more attention.
-By having the water household in good order, water is used more efficiently and maximally while at the same time minimizing the impact on the environment.
-Sustainable agriculture is thereby made even more possible, think for example of activities such as irrigation management, drainage, and preservation of water quality.
-The challenge is to provide enough water for crop growth, but also to reduce waste and pollution.
+In today’s agriculture, water management is receiving increasing attention.
+By keeping water management in good order, water is used more efficiently and maximally, while minimizing the impact on the environment.
+This makes sustainable agriculture even more possible, think of activities such as irrigation management, drainage and water quality conservation.
+The challenge is to provide sufficient water for crop growth, but also to reduce waste and pollution.

 Water management solutions